-From one legend to another, when Hiro and his band of thieves sneaked from Raiatea to steal Mount Rotui, they woke up the Tahitian warrior Pai, who through his spear from Tahiti to chase them away.
+From one legend to another, when Hiro and his band of thieves sneaked from Raiatea to steal Mount Rotui, they woke up the Tahitian warrior Pai, who chased them away by lodging his spear from Tahiti.
 His spear made a hole through the top of Moua Puta, eventually landing in Raiatea.
-Better known as “the pierced mountain” Moua Puta rises to a height of 830 meters and is considered the most challenging hike in Moorea.
+Better known as “the pierced mountain,” Moua Puta rises to a height of 830 meters and is considered the most challenging hike in Moorea.
 Hiking to its summit with local certified guides is rewarded by some of the finest 360-degree views in the South Pacific.

 More info: Top 10 Things to do in Moorea

 Anaho Bay has to be one of the prettiest sites in the South Pacific, a horseshoe-shaped bay hidden from the outside world with hints of a coral reef, a rarity in the Marquesas Islands.
 Reaching the hidden bay is quite the adventure, beginning with a marked trail that rises to a saddle via a forest of wild mango trees.
 From the saddle, the view is breathtaking, and the silence is only interrupted when wild goats loosen rocks on the cliffs overlooking the bay.
 A few local families live in seclusion and have the beach all to themselves, happy to greet the rare visitor who ventures into their paradise.
 From Anaho Bay, follow the trail to neighboring Haatuatua Bay for more sensational views.